MicrosoftDocs/memdocs/memdocs/configmgr/core/servers/deploy/configure/troubleshoot-microsoft-connected-cache.md

 The Connected Cache server shouldn't consume much system memory or processor time.
 After you install the Connected Cache server, if you notice significant process or memory resource consumption, analyze the IIS and ARR log files.

 If the IIS and ARR log files take up too much space on the server, there are several methods you can use to manage the log files.
-For more information, see [Managing IIS Log File Storage](/iis/manage/provisioning-and-managing-iis/managing-iis-log-file-storage#overview).
+For more information, see [Managing IIS log file storage](/iis/manage/provisioning-and-managing-iis/managing-iis-log-file-storage#overview).

 ## See also